-Methods: We performed a cross-sectional analytical study on 4400 subjects aged 35-70 years of the Dehgolan Prospective Cohort Study (DehPCS).
+Methods: We performed a cross-sectional analytical study on 4400 subjects aged 35-70 years of DehPCS.
 The reference for having diabetes was oral hypoglycemic drug consumption, insulin injection, or high FBS representing diabetes.
 Self-reported diabetes status was investigated by well-trained interviewers before the identification of diabetes status based on reference criteria.
-The accuracy and agreement of self-reported diabetes with reference were assessed in the overall population as well as in different sociodemographic and habitual conditions.
+The validity criteria of self-reported diabetes were assessed using sensitivity, specificity, positive and negative predictive values.
+Socio-demographic correlates of self-reported agreement were examined by multinomial logistic regression.

-Results: Out of 4400 adults, 3996 agreed to participate in this study (participation=90.8%).
+Results: 3996 agreed to participate in this study (participation=90.8%).
 The diabetes prevalence among the study population was 13.1% based on self-report and 9.7% based on reference.
 Of the 523 people who reported diabetes, 213 (41.28%) did not have diabetes.
-We found a good agreement of 92.3% concordance with a kappa value of 65.1% between self-reported diabetes and reference.
-Self-reported diabetes also guaranteed sensitivity of 78.5%, specificity of 93.9%, positive predictive value of 58.7%, and negative predictive value of 98.0% to identify diabetic participants.
+We found a good agreement of 92.3% with an acceptable kappa value of 65.1% between self-reported diabetes and reference.
+Self-reported diabetes also guaranteed sensitivity of 78.5%, specificity of 93.9%, positive and negative predictive value of 58.7% and of 98.0% respectively.
+Female, higher economic class, higher BMI, and family history of diabetes were increased the chance of false positive.
+Being male and aging and moderate economic class increased the chance of false positive.

-Conclusion: Self-reported diabetes is identified as a valid tool that could accurately determine the diabetes prevalence in epidemiological studies on the Kurdish population of Iran.
+Conclusion: Self-reported diabetes is identified as a relatively valid tool that could fairly determine the diabetes prevalence in epidemiological studies.
+It should be noted that its validity is influenced by some socio-demographic characteristics.